Martini-Force-Field-Initiative/M3-Metabolome/README.md

 Parameters, structure files, and parameterisation reference files for the Martini 3 Metabolome.

+This repository is a subset of the full SI dataset available on [Zenodo](https://zenodo.org/records/18622430).

 The currently available models are listed in the [database](database.md).

 If you are interested in using the parameters, the structure and parameter files are contained